What is Jungfraujoch - Top of Europe?

 Jungfraujoch can be reached by cogwheel trains and cable car.
 There are multiple stations from which you can start your journey.
 Assuming you start in Interlaken, these are the 3 main routes to Jungfraujoch:

-- By normal train to Lauterbrunnen, then by cogwheel train to Wengen, Kleine Scheidegg, Eigergletscher and Jungfraujoch.
+- By normal train to Lauterbrunnen, then by cogwheel train to Wengen, Kleine Scheidegg, Eigergletscher and Jungfraujoch (2h07 from Interlaken Ost).

-- By normal train to Grindelwald, then by cogwheel train to Kleine Scheidegg, Eigergletscher and Jungfraujoch.
+- By normal train to Grindelwald, then by cogwheel train to Kleine Scheidegg, Eigergletscher and Jungfraujoch (2h07 from Interlaken Ost).

-- By normal train to Grindelwald, then by the cable car 'Eiger Express' to Eigergletscher, then by cogwheel train to Jungfraujoch.
+- By normal train to Grindelwald Terminal, then by the cable car 'Eiger Express' to Eigergletscher, then by cogwheel train to Jungfraujoch (1h37 from Interlaken Ost).

-We recommend going up via one route and going down via another.
+I strongly advise going up via one route and going down via another!
 That way you see most of this stunning alpine area.

-If you choose to travel via Lauterbrunnen, you can best sit on the right of the train when departing from Interlaken.
+If you travel via Lauterbrunnen, you can best sit on the right of the train when departing from Interlaken.
 You'll have a slightly better view that way.

 If you travel from Interlaken to Grindelwald, you can best sit on the right for the best view.

-Option 3: trains and cable car via Grindelwald: Interlaken-Grindelwald-Eigergletscher ('Eiger Glacier')-Jungfraujoch (1h37)
+Option 3: trains and cable car via Grindelwald and Eigergletscher (1h37 from Interlaken Ost)

-You'll first travel from Interlaken to the train station Grindelwald Terminal, which is close to the village of Grindelwald.
-The gondolas to Männlichen depart from Grindelwald Terminal as well.
+You'll first travel from Interlaken to the train station Grindelwald Terminal, which is one stop before the village of Grindelwald.

 Here you'll board the 26-seater cabins of the Eiger Express that take you up to the station of Eigergletscher in about 15 minutes.
-There are wonderful views of the famous Eiger North Face.
-At Eigergletscher, you'll board a cogwheel train up to Jungfraujoch through a tunnel in the Eiger (please see the description under Option 1).
+It's a breathtaking ride along the foot of the Eiger North Face.
+At Eigergletscher, you'll board a cogwheel train up to Jungfraujoch: please see the description under Option 1.

 This is the quickest route, as the Eiger Express bypasses the cogwheel trains that travel via Kleine Scheidegg.